jpegleg/osprey_validator/docker/osprey_1/README.md

 This means that each client has TLS auth to the individual container, using a token for access specific to that container.

 If used with Kubernetes Deployments, the Replicas will need to be 1 per instance as each container does cache based authorization.
-If you want to scale it horizontal with replicas, then the cache needs to be moved out and into a shared cache, and wrap more security around that interaction ;)
+If you want to scale it horizontal with replicas, then the cache needs to be moved out and into a shared cache or cache consolidation handled so that each replica knows which JWTs are active, and wrap more security around that interaction.
+Alternatively, the cache could be removed and the wrapper rearranged to not use it.
+The JWTs will still expire normally without the Redis cache ;)

 Each token is valid for 60 seconds before it expires in both JWT form and in Redis cache.